ndongchrist/Django-Paypal/README.md

-Sure!
-Below is a **detailed and simple explanation** of your project that you can include in your `README.md` file.
-This will help viewers of your YouTube video understand what the project is about, how it works, and how they can replicate it.

----

 # 🛒 E-Commerce Website with PayPal Integration

 Welcome to my **E-Commerce Website** project!
 This is a simple yet fully functional online store where users can browse products, add them to their cart, and complete purchases using **PayPal**.
 The project is built with **Django** (a Python web framework) and uses **Bootstrap** for styling.